haddocking/haddocking.github.io/education/community-forum-2017/HADDOCK_tutorial/index.md

 *Table 1: Selectivity Data on the Inhibition of Homologous Cathepsins*

 Since a lot of three-dimensional structures of cathepsins in the presence of small inhibitors are available on the Protein Data Bank, we can simulate an "unbound" challenge where we must predict the correct interaction of this ligand with each cathepsin protein (respectively K, L and S) starting from homologous templates.
 As an additional challenge, we will also start from the [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system) string of the ligand and only use non-commercial third party software, or commercial software that deliver academic license.

-This tutorial consists of the following sections:
-- Setup
-- Select the "best" cathepsin templates for the docking
-- Generate a starting structure for the ligand from SMILES strings
-- Define restraint(s) for the docking
-- Submit your docking runs
-- Analysis of the results
-- Perspectives

 Because this tutorial requires a lot of efforts to edit and clean PDB files in preparation for docking, we will provide you with most of the files.
 Feel free to DIY and share with us your best tips to fasten this fastidious work.